quality-liquid/cupid_code/Documentation/Design/Requirements/tyson-requirements-add.md

 * Plan out a date's activities, costs, and location in our web application interface with smart assistance from the AI.
 * Chat with the AI for help, ideas, or practicing for an upcoming date.
-*
+* Get occasional advice from the AI when dates are becoming sparse based on the user's profile, preferences, and what the AI learns about the user over time.
 * Create a work order for a Cupid
     * Choose how much Cupid cash to dedicate to the order.
     * Fill in instructions for Cupid.
     * Set time must be completed by.

 #### Cupids will be able to:
-* Accept a job from a list displayed based on their chosen filters;
+* Accept a job from a list displayed based on their chosen filters:
     * mile radius
     * level of difficulty/estimated time to complete
-* See the jobs in priority order based on when they expire (a job)
+* See the jobs in priority order based on when they expire.
+* Sign-up as a Cupid so their app interface is different.

 #### Business Leadership will be able to:
 * Access metrics boards for Daters showing the following